ibm-cloud-docs/account/iam-policies-change-log.md

 |---|---|
 |`v2`| New schema to support conditions and advanced operators dealing with date and time|
 |`v1`| Initial version of IAM Policy Management API |
-{: caption="Table 1.
-IAM Policy Management API versions" caption-side="top"}
+{: caption="IAM Policy Management API versions" caption-side="top"}

 The `v1` API is not forwards compatible with the `v2` API.
 You can't add conditions to a policy that is created with the `v1` API.
 To add conditions, you must delete the `v1` policy and replace it with a new access policy that includes conditions.
 {: important}